Katikies – A pinnacle of glamour, Katikies offers luxurious rooms, three infinity pools, and outstanding restaurants.

 - Room Service: Available 24 hours.

-Katikies Hotel – Rooms
+Katikies – Rooms

 - Room Types: Double Room • Junior Suite • Senior Suite • Superior Suite • Honeymoon Suite with Open Air Jetted Tub • Katikies Suite with Open Air Jetted Tub • Master Suite with Private Plunge Pool